 What other goals and aspirations do you have in your life?
 Other factors will have an influence on the property you purchase.
 How do you envision your future?
 Will there be a large family?
 A return to school?
 Do you want to spend time traveling the world?
 These things can help you determine if you should purchase a hands on or hands off investment.

 As an investor, you will probably sell the property at some point, possibly to pursue another investment opportunity.
 What factors will help you determine when the time is right to sell?
 Will the house appreciate to a certain value?
 Will the returns peak at a certain point?
 Have a plan in your head along with a “plan b” to ensure you don’t find yourself stuck with a bad investment.

 Set limits for yourself and know when to walk away from a bad investment.
 Have a plan to sell, or otherwise use the property if the returns aren’t coming in as you had hoped.

 Know As Many People As Possible

-To be successful in Philadelphia real estate investment, networking should be one of your main objectives.
-Finding the best properties before other investors and being able to gauge market conditions are two of the greatest assets when buying Philadelphia properties.
-Knowing the right people and working with companies such as Modern Real Estate LLC, can help you be at the forefront of the local real estate market.
+To be successful in real estate investment, networking should be one of your main objectives.
+Finding the best properties before other investors and being able to gauge market conditions are two of the greatest assets when buying properties.
+Knowing the right people and working with companies such as Modern Properties Solutions, can help you be at the forefront of the local real estate market.